Oil stable on strong China data, but rising U.S. output caps gains

 U.S. production is expected to rise above 11 million bpd by late 2018, taking the top spot from Russia, according to the International Energy Agency (IEA).

+Rising output, as well as seasonally low demand, mean that U.S. crude inventories rose by 1.2 million barrels in the week to March 9, to 428 million barrels, the American Petroleum Institute said on Tuesday.

+As a result, crude prices have not returned to their January highs of over $70 per barrel for Brent and almost $67 for WTI.

-U.S. bank Goldman Sachs said in a note dated March 13 that there was a "potentially large increase in (U.S.) drilling activity in coming weeks".
+U.S. bank Goldman Sachs said in a note that there was a "potentially large increase in (U.S.) drilling activity in coming weeks".

 Estimates by the EIA show global supplies will exceed 100 million bpd for the first time in the second quarter of 2018, while demand will only break through that level in the third quarter, implying a slightly oversupplied market.